dejely/SenseBot4/README.md

 ●	Capacitive Proximity Sensor

-In line with this, you are free to contribute in anyway that would optimize the way the code is written.
+In line with this, you are free to contribute in any way that optimizes the code's writing.

+Do note that the #DEFINE initialization is object to the author's design.

 -Dejel